-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results van der Heijden et al 58 VKAs vs LMWH SR (7 RCTs) Patients with symptomatic DVT receiving long-term treatment N=1,137 3 to 9 months Primary: Recurrent symptomatic VTE, major bleeding complications, mortality Secondary: Not reported showed no trends.
-Combined results demonstrated a non-significant reduction in mortality favoring prolonged treatment (12 out of 188 short duration vs 10 out of 188 long duration; OR, 0.80; 95% CI, 0.34 to 1.91).
-All trials reported on mortality for the entire period after randomization, with none demonstrating a significant reduction in mortality.
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Regimen van der Heijden et al VKAs vs LMWH Demographics SR (7 RCTs) Patients with symptomatic DVT receiving long-term treatment Primary: Recurrent symptomatic VTE, major bleeding complications, mortality Secondary: Not reported prolonged treatment (12 out of 188 short duration vs 10 out of 188 long duration; OR, 0.80; 95% CI, 0.34 to 1.91).
+All trials reported on mortality for the entire period after randomization, with none demonstrating a significant reduction in morality.
 When the results were combined, a nonsignificant reduction in mortality during the entire study period was observed (71 out of 1,498 long duration vs 75 out of 1,496 short duration; OR, 0.93; 95% CI, 0.67 to 1.30).
 Primary: All seven trials reported the occurrence of recurrent symptomatic VTE during the first three to six months after randomization.
 Six trials showed no differences between treatment with LMWH and VKAs, and one trial found a significant OR of 0.38 (95% CI, 0.17 to 0.86) in favor of treatment with LMWH.
 When the seven trials are combined, the rate of recurrent symptomatic VTE was 6.7 vs 4.8% in VKA- and LMWH-treated patients, corresponding to a nonsignificant reduction in favor of LMWH (OR, 0.70; 95% CI, 0.42 to 1.16).
 Six trials evaluated the occurrence of recurrent symptomatic VTE during a period of six to nine months after cessation of the allocated treatment.
 The rate of recurrent symptomatic VTE was 3.5 vs 5.0% of VKA- and LMWH-treated patients, corresponding to nonsignificant difference in favor of VKA treatment (OR, 1.46; 95% CI, 0.80 to 2.69).
 All seven trials reported the incidence of major bleeding during allocated treatment, with six trials finding no difference between the two treatments and one finding a significant difference in favor of treatment with LMWH (OR, 0.12; 95% CI, 0.02 to 0.89).
-When the trials were combined, 2.5 vs 0.9% VKA- and LMWH-treated patients had a major bleed; a significant difference in favor of
+When the trials were combined, 2.5 vs 0.9% VKA- and LMWH-treated patients had a major bleed; a significant difference in favor of treatment with LMWH (OR, 0.12; 95% CI, 0.02 to 0.89).
+When the trials were combined, 2.5 vs 0.9% VKA- and LMWH-treated patients had a major bleed; a significant difference in favor of treatment, with the additional nine months of follow-up. individual trials not finding a significant difference between the two treatments.
+In the combined analysis, 2.5 vs 3.7% of VKA- and LMWH-treated patients died (OR, 1.51; 95% CI, 0.77 to 2.97).
+Six trials extended